spmedia/PhishingSecLists/README.md

 ![](https://i.imgur.com/U8k3e2r.png)

 lol RIP - you now have full access to the scam site and can do whatever you want - we also learn and can see that the admin's name is set to `Van`.
+Van is a common name in Vietnam.

 ![](https://i.imgur.com/5CJjQZY.png)